Sara1729/PCA-from-VCF-files/README.md

   coord_fixed()

 # Extract the ID of the outlier samples
-# Plink's --remove flag requires a two-column file (ID) without a header
+# Plink's --remove flag requires a one-column file (ID) without a header
 outliers_to_remove <- eigenvectors[eigenvectors$is_outlier, c("ID")]

 # Write the file that Plink will use for removal